Travis

 If you’re still seeing timeouts after increasing it initially, set it to something much higher for one test run.
 Should the error still persist, there’s possibly a deeper issue on the page, for instance compiling the assets.

-We recommend moving these libraries to a separate group in your Gemfile and then to install RubyGems on Travis CI without this group.
+We recommend moving these libraries to a separate group in your Gemfile and then installing RubyGems on Travis CI without this group.
 As these libraries are only useful for local development, you’ll even gain a speedup during the installation process of your build.

 # Gemfile